ginop-1/trial_bot/README.md

   - have a look at [CONFIG.md](configs/config.MD)
 - Start the lavalink server and the bot

-\* I personally host the bot on a Raspberry Pi (arm).
-If you're in the same situation you should use a [different lavalink build](https://github.com/Cog-Creators/Lavalink-Jars/releases)
+\* ~~I personally host the bot on a Raspberry Pi (arm).
+If you're in the same situation you should use a [different lavalink build](https://github.com/Cog-Creators/Lavalink-Jars/releases)~~ With lavalink v4 it should work just fine

 ---